 - 7 Days Central Kalahari Game Reserve, Khama Rhino and Lekhuba

 Zimbabwe is perhaps better known for its politics than for its safari opportunities, but actually, this is an accessible landscape of beautiful vistas and top quality wildlife spotting chances.
-May to October are the best months to experience the outdoors when it’s dry and cool.
+May to October is the best months to experience the outdoors when it’s dry and cool.

 Hwange National Park is Zimbabwe’s largest conservation area, and it’s perfect for those looking to experience a taste of Africa’s vast beauty.
 Hwange is one of the last remaining locations where you are likely to find the African Wild Dog, a species that has long been endangered across the continent.
-Hwange is our favorite place to go on safari in Zimbabwe.

 Mana Pools National Park is Zimbabwe’s most charming and scenic safari location.
 Here you can find beautiful lakes, surrounded by grassy wetlands that are teeming with wildlife that flock here to refresh themselves in the cool waters.